 The bezel is DLC with a matte finish.
 Everything else, the case, the crown, and the pushers are polished DLC.
-The shiny stealth grey finish almost reminds me of a pearl grey paint job on an Audi.
-The finish looks really good, and it’s extremely scratch resistant.
+The shiny stealth grey finish almost reminds me of a pearl-gray paint job on an Audi.
+The finish looks really good, and it’s extremely scratch-resistant.

-The Blackbird is powered a Breitling Caliber 44 chronograph movement, officially chronometer-certified by the COSC, like all Breitling timepieces.
+The Blackbird is powered by a Breitling Caliber 44 chronograph movement, officially chronometer-certified by the COSC, like all Breitling timepieces.
 The movement is automatic and operates at 28,000 vibrations per hour, with 38 jewels.
 It features a 1/4th of a second chronograph, with 30-minute and 12-hour totalizers.

 The panorama date window at 12 o’clock is a nice touch.
 The styling reminds me of the Lange Datograph outsize date display.

-The 43.70 mm case is steel, with an ultra hard DLC treatment, which is highly corrosion and scratch resistant.
+The 43.70 mm case is steel, with an ultra-hard DLC treatment, which is highly corrosion and scratch-resistant.
 The crown is screw-locked.
 The bezel is bidirectional rotating and ratcheted.
 The glass is a cambered sapphire crystal, glare-proofed on both sides.
 Water-resistance is 300 meters.

 The dial is in trophy black with red and white contrasting markers and hands.
-The bezel has a matte grey finish, which contrasts nicely with the shiny grey case, pushers and crown.
+The bezel has a matte grey finish, which contrasts nicely with the shiny grey case, pushers, and crown.
 The solid caseback is steel, and has been polished and engraved with the edition number.

-The Breitling Blackbird Chronograph LE comes with either an Ocean Racer rubber strap with the Blacksteel pushbutton folding clasp for $7,435 or a Diver Pro II rubber strap with a carbon treated tang-type buckle for $6,785.
+The Breitling Blackbird Chronograph LE comes with either an Ocean Racer rubber strap with the Blacksteel pushbutton folding clasp for $7,435 or a Diver Pro II rubber strap with a carbon-treated tang-type buckle for $6,785.
+Limited to 2000 pieces.